S-YOU/doTA/README.md

   - all `scope-XX` attibutes on directive will be avaialble as `$attr.XX` on templates
   - attr without `.` or `[` will be `$scope[attr]` or it will `$scope.$eval`

+- attrbutes startsith '-' will treat as property
+  - `-scroll-left=expr` - primitive or scope property can be used, no interpolations.

 - debug
   - some debugging output - also need to use with non-minified version of doTA.js or ngDoTA.js